-This chapter describes the AMIBIOSTM Setup utility for the H11DSi / H11DSi-NT motherboard.
+This chapter describes the AMIBIOSTM Setup utility for H12SSL Motherboard Series motherboards that are equipped with the EPYC 7002 Series Processor.
 The BIOS is stored on a chip and can be easily upgraded using a flash program.

 Note: Due to periodic changes to the BIOS, some settings may have been added or deleted and might not yet be recorded in this manual.
 Please refer to the Manual Download area of our website for any changes to BIOS that may not be reflected in this manual.